CalderaWP/Caldera-Forms/cypress/README.md

 * Cypress gets 404s for all pages?
     - Did you start the development environment? `composer wp:start`
     - Are you trying to use your own URL?
 You need to modify cypress.json's env, but then you will break it for everyone, please use the provided environment.
+* Error in Cypress' Chrome `Whoops, we can't run your tests.
+This browser was not launched through Cypress.
+Tests cannot run.`
 ## How To Add A Test
 * Export your form
 * Save form in `cypress/forms` using form ID as file name